furnace915/stream-tv/README.md

 By signing up for this site you can stream content or watch prerecorded content on-demand.
 You can also view prerecorded reruns on demand without a plan.

 Content consists of 2 main categories.
-Each category contains multiple subcategories:
+Each mode contains multiple subcategories:

 1. Live Stream
     - Sports